pacwrap/pacwrap/README.md

 ## Distribution support

 Currently only Arch Linux is supported in containers as package management is faciliated by libalpm.
-However, this package should be distribution agnostic, so it should be possible to use, on non-Arch-based distributions.
+However, this package should be distribution agnostic, so it should be possible to use on non-Arch-based distributions.